 As India goes to vote at the General Elections in April, WhatsApp launched its second leg of the ‘Share Joy, Not Rumors’ integrated education campaign to encourage the responsible use of its platform.
+WhatsApp group names is another feature that is adding a lot of value for the customers.

 The first phase of the campaign successfully reached hundreds of millions Indians including both rural and urban areas, and WhatsApp is building on the campaign with a second round focused on supporting a safe election process.